Department of Urology

 Home to specialty patient care and administrative offices

 Located in the Norwood neighborhood of the northern Bronx and featuring 721 beds, the Moses Campus is the main campus of Montefiore Health System.
-The majority of our oncology and robotic cases—such as radical and simple prostatectomy, partial nephrectomy and cystectomy—as well as reconstructive cases, including ureteral reimplantation and sacrocolpopexy, are performed at this location, which is equipped with da Vinci Xi and Si robots with a dual console.
+The majority of our oncology and robotic cases—such as radical and simple prostatectomy, partial nephrectomy and cystectomy—as well as reconstructive cases, including ureteral reimplantation and sacrocolpopexy, are performed at this location, which is equipped with multiple da Vinci Xi robots with dual consoles.

 A premier academic children’s hospital